Mohamed-Tarek-helmy/Statistical-Analysis/Statistics using Excel/README.md

 Files
-The project includes the following files:
+The project includes the following files:. <br>
-1- Business statistics Project Delivariables List.pdf  The questions and deleveriables for the project.
+1- Business statistics Project Delivariables List.pdf  The questions and deleveriables for the project. <br>
-2- GSS2008 (Dataset).xlsx: The dataset used for the project in Excel format 3- General Social Survey List of Variables.wrod: A text file describing the variables in the dataset 4- project.xlsx: A Jupyter notebook containing the code and analyses for the project
+2- GSS2008 (Dataset).xlsx: The dataset used for the project in Excel format. <br>
+3- General Social Survey List of Variables.wrod: A text file describing the variables in the dataset. <br>
+4- project.xlsx: A Jupyter notebook containing the code and analyses for the project. <br>

 Requirements